benhhopkins/benhhopkins.github.io/pages/dropchute/dropchute.md

 ## <a id="gen"></a> Procedural Generation

-The well/chute is generated endlessly from a set of `SectionSpawner` prefabs.
+The stage is generated endlessly from a set of `SectionSpawner` prefabs.
 Instead of instantiating copies of these prefabs, they're used to create `WellSection`s and `Entity`s.

 - `WellSection` holds the static geometry of a level section.
   - This includes the walls and any blocks that always spawn with the well section.
   - The top and bottom bounds and total height of the section are defined here.
 This allows the `WellBuilder` to fit sections together.
   - A transform for a `CaveInsertionPoint` can be specified if a cave can be inserted into the wall of the section.
   - Use object pooling for efficient creation and removal.
-- An `Entity` is any single object that can be spawned with some probability and removed.
+- The `Entity` component is used by game objects that are spawned and destroyed/removed.085
-  - Use object pooling
+  - Enables object pooling and spawn chance.
-  - Enemies, destructible blocks, spikes, and terrain blocks that spawn with some chance all use the `Entity` component.
+  - Enemies, destructible blocks, and spikes all use the `Entity` component.
   - A `Dynamic` boolean notes if the entity can move between well sections (explained later).
   - A `SpawnProbability` controls whether an entity is spawned.
 This has four factors:
     - base chance